kaiwaehner/python-jupyter-apache-kafka-ksql-tensorflow-keras/readme.md

 ## Hands-On with Python, TensorFlow, Keras, Apache Kafka and KSQL

-We use KSQL for preprocessing, Numpy and scikit-learn for ML-specific tasks like array shapes or splitting training and test data, TensorFlow + Keras for model training, and Kafka Streams or KSQL for model deployment.
+We use KSQL for preprocessing, Numpy, Pandas and scikit-learn for ML-specific tasks like array shapes or splitting training and test data, TensorFlow + Keras for model training, and Kafka Streams or KSQL for model deployment and monitoring.

-Here is a TensorBoard screenshot of the Autoencoder:
+Here is a TensorBoard screenshot of the trained Autoencoder:

 ![Autoencoder for Fraud Detection (TensorBoard)](pictures/Keras_TesnsorFlow_Autoencoder_Fraud_Detection_TensorBoard.png)